ProteinGym/proteingym-base/README.md

 │       │   ├── msa.a3m             #MSA file in .a3m format
 │       │   └── msa.psi             #MSA file in .psi format
-│       └── Structures              #5 types of example structures with different │           │                       #file types and sources for testing:
+│       └── Structures              #5 types of example structures with different │           │                       #file types and sources for examples:
 │           ├── experimental.cif
 │           ├── experimental.bcif
 │           ├── experimental.pdb